On a recent trip to Goodwill, I came across an old tray.

 The actual spray painting part of the project took about 10 minutes total.

-I put a tarp down on the driveway so I wouldn’t have to worry about getting paint anywhere.
+I put a tarp down on the driveway so I wouldn’t have to worry about getting paint everywhere.

 I spray painted the bottom and let it dry.